Board of Trustees of Dartmouth College

 Twelve sitting members of the Board during a question-and-answer session with students, November 9, 2007.
 Left to right: Stephen Smith, Charles Haldeman, R. Bradford Evans (mostly obscured), Pamela Joyner, Russell Carson, Todd Zywicki, Karen Francis, Al Mulley, John Donahoe, Stephen Mandel, Jr., Christine Bucklin, and José Fernandez.

 The Board of Trustees of Dartmouth College is the governing body of Dartmouth College, an Ivy League university located in Hanover, New Hampshire, United States.
-As of 5 September 2008, the Board includes twenty-three people.
-The current Chair of the Board is Stephen Mandel Jr..
+As of 26 June 2026, the Board includes twenty-six people.
+The current Chair of the Board is Gregg Lemkau.

 The Board of Trustees describes itself as having "ultimate responsibility for the financial, administrative and academic affairs of the College".
 Among its responsibilities are the appointment of the President of the College and the approval of institutional policies.

 Composition

-Of the twenty-three current members, two are traditionally described as trustees ex officio, eight as alumni trustees, and thirteen as charter trustees.
+Of the twenty-six current members, two are traditionally described as trustees ex officio, eight as alumni trustees, and sixteen as charter trustees.
 The Charter mandates that the Governor of New Hampshire always be a trustee ex officio, and the Board traditionally makes the current President of Dartmouth College a member in a similar capacity.
 Both trustees ex officio may participate fully in Board affairs, although most Governors do not.
 All but the Governor are elected by majority vote of the Board, as the Charter requires.
 The trustees other than the Governor and the president are known as the "elected Trustees".
-Eight of the elected Trustees are nominated by alumni of the College and thirteen are nominated by a committee within the Board.
+Eight of the elected Trustees are nominated by alumni of the College and sixteen are nominated by a committee within the Board.